mohd-alhussin/PV_Panel_Segmentation/README.md

 # PV panel instance segmentation using Mask R-CNN

 This is an implementation of PV panel incstance segmentation on Python 3, Keras, and TensorFlow.
+A link to the publication is here [ Enhance PV Panel Detection Using Drone Equipped With RTK ](https://asmedigitalcollection.asme.org/IMECE/proceedings-abstract/IMECE2020/84546/V07AT07A044/1099260).

 ![Instance Segmentation Sample Input](assets/Input.png)
 ![Instance Segmentation Sample Output](assets/Output.png)